tarunkolla/FISH-Language/README.md

     f=27
     write f
     ```
-   Write can alos be used to display portion of a line:
+   Write can also be used to display portion of a line:

    ```
    write "Keep fishing"